moq-wg/moq-transport/draft-lcurley-warp.md

 The basic element of Warp is *a media object*.
 A media object is a single addressable cacheable unit that may either contain a sequence of media samples, or some media-specific metadata, and may have relay-related attributes such as TTL or delivery priority associated with it.
 A media object is a sequence of bytes with a finite length.
 A Warp media object is similar in function to what is often referred to as "segments" or "chunks" in other media protocols; however, they are different from the traditional notion of chunks.
 The first key distinction is that Warp media objects are not always expected to be fully available, and thus any relays have to be able to convey partial media objects.
 The second key distinction is that Warp media objects may not be fully decodable by themselves; an object will contain a description of the prerequisites if that is the case.

 A *group* is a collection of objects.
-An object can depend on another objects, but only within the same group and with a smaller sequence number.
-This guarantees that an object is decodable if all prior members of the group have been delivered.
+An object can depend on another objects, but only within the same group.
+A sender can use this property to selectively transmit objects based on the group, for example only transmitting the newest group to a new subscriber.

 *A media track* in Warp is a combination of *an init object* and a sequence of media objects.
 An init object is a format-specific self-contained description of the track that is required to decode any media object contained within the track, but can also be used as the metadata for track selection.
 If two media tracks carry semantically equivalent but differently encoded media, they are referred to as *variants* of each other.